 In an alternative minimum divergence approach, one may consider an appropriate divergence measure between the true data-generating density (estimated from the observed data) and the parametric model density and minimize this measure of discrepancy with respect to the underlying model parameter to obtain the corresponding minimum divergence estimate.
-The MLE can also be thought of as a minimum divergence estimator associated with the Kullback-Leibler divergence.
+The MLE can also be considered a minimum divergence estimator associated with the Kullback-Leibler divergence.
 However, an appropriate choice of the divergence measure is important when our goal lies in robust parametric inference.
 Among many such available divergences, as mentioned before, here we consider particularly the DPD measure proposed by \cite{basu1998robust}.
 For a tuning parameter $\alpha\geq 0$, the density power divergence $d_\alpha$ between two densities $f$ and $g$ is defined as

-Note that $d_0(g, f)$ is the Kullback-Leibler (KL) divergence.
+Here, $d_0(g, f)$ is the Kullback-Leibler (KL) divergence.
 For the case of parametric estimation, we consider the model density $f_\theta$ in place of the density $f$ in Equation (\ref{EQ:dpd}), whereas $g$ denotes the true density.
 Then, we can define the minimum DPD functional $T_\alpha(\cdot)$ by \citep{basu1998robust}

 whenever the minimum is attained.
 Thus, $T_\alpha(G)$ represents the best fitting parameter value under the true distribution $G$.
-In practice, however, the true density $g$ is unknown and hence the minimizer of $d_\alpha(g, f_\theta)$ cannot be obtained directly; alternatively we use an estimate of $g$.
-A major advantage of the particular DPD family over other robust divergence measures is that we can avoid the non-parametric smoothing (and associated numerical complications) for this purpose of estimating density $g$.
-To see this, note that, we can rewrite the DPD measure as
+In practice, however, the true density $g$ is unknown, and hence the minimizer of $d_\alpha(g, f_\theta)$ cannot be obtained directly; alternatively, we use an estimate of $g$.
+A major advantage of the particular DPD family over other robust divergence measures is that we can avoid the nonparametric smoothing (and associated numerical complications) for the purpose of estimating density $g$.
+To see this, we rewrite the DPD measure as

 where $E\left[ \cdot \right]$ denotes the expectation of its argument with respect to the true density $g$.
 Note that the terms $E\left[g^\alpha(X) \right]$ and $E\left[\log g(X)\right]$ do not depend on $\theta$ and hence they can be ignored while performing optimization with respect to $\theta$; and the other two expectations in (\ref{EQ:dpd3}) can directly be estimated through empirical means avoiding the direct non-parametric estimation of $g$.
 Therefore, the minimum DPD estimator (MDPDE) is finally defined as